mkreilly/cutting_board/README.md

 #### Methodlogy

 * Run orchestration (run.py)
   * run.py (which does not use orca for orchestration) is responsible for reading in the list of jurisdictions and processing them one at a time.
 The set of scripts which is run on each jurisdiction is decribed one a a time below.
 There are three preparation steps which run before the list of jurisdictions is processed.
+(Make sure to unzip zipped files in the data directory or some steps will fail.)
     1) census data (controls for unit counts) for the region is fetched using fetch_census_data.py
     2) the census data above is aggregated from block to maz usinga a block-to-maz map (block_to_maz_controls.py)
     3) the counties are run in order and jurisdictions are assigned and parcels are split by jurisdiction (a list of jurisdictions is also kept) (split_by_city.py)